ucadatalab/ff4ml/README.md

 <img src="metodology.png" alt="FF4ML metodology " width="100%">

 All experimentation has been carried out on a suitable dataset, UGR'16.
-The comparisons are made with studies by other authors in [MSNM](https://ieeexplore.ieee.org/document/8628992).
+The comparisons are made with studies by other authors in [MSNM](https://ieeexplore.ieee.org/document/8628992). sn
+The results of the experiment are saved in the './results' folder.
+On the other hand the derived datasets, with which this framework starts, are located in the '~/ffml4/data' folder

 ## Installation